+(All MS 64s) MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain.)
+All BMPs in the SWMF to the MEP, and promote n Pare deemed appropriate, evaluated as cost effective, provide dissemination of information nitigation/minimization of discharged pollutants.
+Select highlights are noted. below.
+Housekeeping 7.2.4 SOP Program Yes The LTSTF developed a general standard operation procedure (SOP) manual for municipal operations.
+The program developed policy, SOPs, and awareness programs that will continue to be evaluated annually.
+The program will be expanded to include new pollution prevention measures to comply with the new permit and may include the following examples: (i) Replacing materials and chemicals with more environmentally benign materials or methods. (ii) Changing operations to minimize the exposure or mobilization of pollutants to prevent them from entering surface waters; and (iii) Placing barriers around or conducting runoff away from deicing chemical storage areas to prevent discharge into surface waters.
 To assist in complying with the new permit requirements, the BMP will be improved this year.
 Focus group meetings will be conducted to get input from municipal employees.
 After the focus group meetings, existing BMPs will be modified as necessary, deficiencies will be mitigated, and improvements will be implemented to reflect input received from these groups.

-Housekeeping 7.2.5 Site inspections Yes The MS4s conduct site visits to include visual inspections of various municipal operations to determine the practicality of the SOPs/BMPs and also to provide staff with a better understanding of operations.
+Housekeeping 7.2.5 Site inspections Yes The MS4s conduct site visits to include visual inspections of various municipal operations to determine the practicality of the SOPs/BMPs and to provide staff with a better understanding of operations.
 The SOPs/BMPs are edited based on the site visit experiences.
 Follow-up letters are sent to each operation after each visit noting the practices that were already in place to protect stormwater and the potential stormwater impacts that need to be corrected to achieve effective management.
 Recordkeeping will be added to this BMP.
 This BMP is still under development.
-Housekeeping 7.2.6 Collection and Disposal of Waste Yes Dredge spoil, sediment, and floatable collected through the implementation of stormwater sewer system maintenance BMPs are disposed of properly.
+Housekeeping 7.2.6 Collection and Disposal of Waste Yes Dredge spoil, sediment, and floatables collected through the implementation of stormwater sewer system maintenance BMPs are disposed of properly.
 Materials collected will be tracked and evaluated.
 This BMP is still under development.
-Impaired Water Bodies BMPs 8.2.1 Source determination Yes The LRGVSWTF developed a workgroup to assist in developing a source determination strategy that may include review of pertinent historical literature and other similar permit/registration databases, review local health department records, find and obtain past and active local and/or regional study findings, and identify other pertinent documentation.
+Impaired Water Bodies BMPs 8.2.1 Source determination Yes The LTSTF developed a workgroup to assist in developing a source determination strategy that may include review of pertinent historical literature and other similar permit/registration databases, review local health department records, find, and obtain past and active local and/or regional study findings, and identify other pertinent documentation.
 This BMP is under development.
 Impaired Water Bodies BMPs 8.2.2 Impairment Program Yes This BMP is under development.
 The BMPs shall, as appropriate, address the following: Sanitary Sewer Systems, OSSFs) Illicit Discharges and Dumping, Animal Sources, and Residential Education.
-This BMP will also include a workgroup to oversee the Texas Water Development Board's Freshwater Flows program and the Flood Infrastructure Fund program in 2022.